wttech/gradle-lighthouse-plugin/README.md

 ### Running

-Use command, to run Lighthouse CI by using:
+Underneath, Gradle Lighthouse Plugin is using running Lighthouse CI multiple times in case of test suites defined.

+Available options:

-* default suite and its base URL: `sh gradlew lighthouseRun`,
+* run default suite(s): `sh gradlew lighthouseRun`,
-* only desired suite by name: `sh gradlew lighthouseRun -Plighthouse.suite=site.demo` (if suite by name not found, suite named `default` will be used),
+* run only desired suite(s) by name pattern(s): `sh gradlew lighthouseRun -Plighthouse.suite=site.demo` (if suites by name not found, default suites will be used),
-* only desired suite by base URL: `sh gradlew lighthouseRun -Plighthouse.baseUrl=http://example.com`,
+* run only desired suite(s) by base URL: `sh gradlew lighthouseRun -Plighthouse.baseUrl=http://example.com` (if suites by name not found, default suites will be used),
-* any suite with any base URL: `sh gradlew lighthouseRun -Plighthouse.baseUrl=http://any-host.com -Plighthouse.suite=site.live` (base URL defined in suite will be overridden).
+* run only desired suite(s) with customized base URL: `sh gradlew lighthouseRun -Plighthouse.baseUrl=http://any-host.com -Plighthouse.suite=site.live`.

 Note that after running one of above commands first time, new files might be generated: